north-pikmin/knowledge/src/python/regex.rst

     - Special characters: These include \*, +, [] etc, and are not interpreted as such by the regex engine

-Before diving into some examples, let's give some explanations on the most common special characters: \*, +, . and []
+Before diving into some examples, let's give some explanations on the most common special characters: \*, +, ., $, ^ and []

 .. tab:: \*

-    \* is by far one of the most common regex special characters.
+    \* (the Kleene star) is by far one of the most common regex special characters.
 It is signifies that the character written before is to be repeated zero or more times.

     For example, the regex expression `a*` matches either the empty string (""), or a string composed only of the letter "a" any number of times